 An interested party pointed out a very significant fact that might explain the possible misunderstanding between the “Mme.
 Guérin” and the “Mlle.
 Guérin”.
-There is a French tradition that a single woman (“Mlle./Mademoiselle) over the age of approximately 35 years of age is awarded the courtesy title of Madame (“Mme.”).
-So the mixture of titles is not necessarily because of newspapers’ errors, it may simply be that more courtesy was afforded on some occasions.
+There is a French tradition that a single woman (“Mlle.” or “Mademoiselle”) over the age of approximately 35 years of age is awarded the courtesy title of “Mme.” or “Madame”.
+So the mixture of titles is not necessarily because of newspapers’ errors, it may simply be that more courtesy was afforded Mlle.
+Guérin on some occasions.

 With success achieved at Port Arthur, the ‘Poppy Lady of France’ travelled to Toronto.
 There, she began making preparations for selling poppies on “Warriors’ Day” (27 August) at the Canadian National Exhibition, in Toronto.
 Sister Juliette Boulle and friend Blanche Berneron joined Anna there.

-At this point in time, it has to be documented that Canada played a crucial part in promoting Anna’s ‘Inter-Allied Poppy’ to, at least, the Australian veterans of the Returned Sailors and Soldiers’ Imperial League.
+At this point in time, it has to be documented that Canada played a crucial part in promoting Anna’s ‘Inter-Allied Poppy Day’ scheme to, at least, the Australian veterans of the Returned Sailors and Soldiers’ Imperial League.
 At a guess, this took place soon after the G.W.V.A.’s adoption of the memorial poppy, after 06 July.

 The Sydney Morning Herald (NSW, Australia [29 October 1921]) enlightens us on how this promotion came about: “… the Allied Nations’ Poppy Day originated in Australia through the receipt from the secretary of the Great War Veterans’ Association of Canada of a cablegram notifying that a movement had been started with a view to all soldiers and nations recognising the red poppy of the Flanders fields as a memorial flower to be worn on Armistice Day, that the American Legion and the Veterans’ Association of Canada had endorsed the movement, and that Madame Guerin, “the poppy lady from France,” was in Canada with millions of silk poppies made by the women and children of devastated France, and begged the Australian soldiers to promise her their moral support, and to take up a poppy campaign for Armistice Day in Australia.
 The league immediately replied by cablegram requesting information as to whether this lady had credentials, and was accredited by the French Government.
 The War Veterans’ Association cabled in reply that the French Ambassador at Washington confirmed personnel and enterprise of the Guerin Committee.”

-If Canada’s Great War Veterans Association promoted the poppy to the Australian Returned Sailors and Soldiers’ Imperial League, did it send cablegrams to the British Legion and the New Zealand Returned Services’ Association also?
-No evidence has been discovered to support this conjecture but the author has a niggling feeling that this may have been the reality but Great Britain and New Zealand just did not make it known to the public.
-Certainly, no evidence has been discovered at the Canadian about any cablegram dispatch – even to Australia.
+If Canada’s Great War Veterans Association promoted Madame Guérin’s ‘Inter-Allied Poppy Day’ idea to the Australian Returned Sailors and Soldiers’ Imperial League, did it send cablegrams to the British Legion; the New Zealand Returned Services’ Association; and the South African veterans also?
+No evidence has been discovered to support this conjecture but the author has a niggling feeling that this may have been the reality but Gt.
+Britain, New Zealand and South Africa just did not make it known to the public.
+Certainly, no evidence has been discovered at the Canadian end about any cablegram dispatch – even to Australia.

 On 14 July 1921, Madame Guérin was staying at Queen’s Hotel in Toronto.
 Colonel Samuel Moffat (a former US Red Cross Commissioner and Chevalier de la Legion d ‘Honneur) was also staying at the hotel.
-He worked for the ‘American-Franco Children’s League.
-It was agreed that Samuel would travel to New Zealand and Australia (an, perhaps, South Africa) to promote the ‘Inter-Allied Poppy Day’ scheme on behalf of Madame Guérin.
+He worked for Anna Guérin’s ‘American-Franco Children’s League.
+It was agreed that Samuel would travel to New Zealand and Australia (and South Africa?) to promote the ‘Inter-Allied Poppy Day’ scheme on behalf of Madame Guérin.
 Samuel Moffat left Vancouver for New Zealand on 06 August 1921.

 On 15 July 1921, the Toronto Daily Star printed the article “WOMEN FROM PARIS, FRANCE, HERE TO SELL POPPIES … Madam Berneron and Mlle.
 Boulle, both of Paris, France, arrived at the Queen’s Hotel today to commence their work for the great sale of poppies to be held next Armistice Day in aid of French orphans.
 The two women visited Secretary Turley* of the G.W.V.A. this morning and discussed with him plans for shipping the memorial flowers.
 They will likely make their headquarters at 41 Isabella street.” (*ex-Sergeant W.E.
 Turley).